Helping Children

 At HUFH we believe that babies deserve good preventative care, much the same as in countries where resources are not limited.
 By promoting good nutritional and health practices for newborns, we strive to ensure that they will never need to enroll in our malnutrition program and that every child will not just survive, but also thrive.

-This new initiative is building a health care bridge for our communities: providing care during pregnancy, right through childbirth into infancy, and then into childhood.
+This new initiative of 1000 babies for 1000 days is building a health care bridge for our communities: providing care during pregnancy, right through childbirth into infancy, and then into childhood.

 EMERGENCY MEDICAL & SURGICAL FUND